 As long as the condition is true, the loop will keep iterating.
 It’s important to ensure that the loop has an exit condition; otherwise, it may lead to an infinite loop.

-loop is used to iterate over a sequence (such as a list, tuple, or string) or other iterable objects.
-The general syntax of a for
+The for loop is used to iterate over a sequence (such as a list, tuple, or string) or other iterable objects.
+The general syntax of a for loop is:

 for item in iterable: # code to be executed